 The Casualty Actuarial and Statistical (C) Task Force will:

 Provide reserving, pricing, ratemaking, statistical, classification, underwriting, and other actuarial support to NAIC committees, task forces, and/or working groups.
-Propose changes to the appropriate work products, with the most common work products noted below, and present comments on proposals submitted by others relating to casualty actuarial and statistical matters.
 Monitor the activities of other groups related to casualty actuarial issues.

-Property and Casualty Insurance (C) Committee: Ratemaking, reserving, or data issues.

-Blanks (E) Working Group: Property/casualty (P/C) annual financial statement, including Schedule P; P/C quarterly financial statement; and P/C quarterly and annual financial statement instructions, including the Statement of Actuarial Opinion (SAO) and Actuarial Opinion Summary Supplement.

-Capital Adequacy (E) Task Force: P/C risk-based capital (RBC) report.

-Statutory Accounting Principles (E) Working Group: Accounting Practices and Procedures Manual (AP&P Manual), and specifically with any future statutory accounting issues being considered under Statement of Statutory Accounting Principles (SSAP) No. 65—Property and Casualty Contracts.

-Speed to Market (D) Working Group: P/C actuarial sections of the Product Filing Review Handbook.

 Monitor casualty actuarial developments and consider regulatory implications.

 Casualty Actuarial Society (CAS) and Society of Actuaries: Syllabus of Basic Education.

-American Academy of Actuaries (Academy): Standards of Practice, Council on Professionalism
+American Academy of Actuaries (Academy): Standards of Practice, Council on Professionalism.

 Federal legislation.